 Minimizes Urinary Tract Infections

-This tells you the percentage of long-term stay residents who suffered from urinary tract infections.
-UTI's may be an indication of a facility with lower levels of hygiene.
-Nevertheless, this statistic could also be skewed for certain facilities due to different reporting standards for UTI's.
+This datapoint gauges the percentage of long-term stay residents who suffered from urinary tract infections.
+UTI's could be an indicator of poor nursing care.
+However, this metric can also be skewed for some facilities due to varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication